 (a) when the CEO is notified under regulation 47I of a change to the ticket holder’s name or address; or

-(b) at the request of the ticket holder, if the CEO is satisfied that the original ticket has been lost or destroyed.
+(b) at the request of the ticket holder, if —

+(i) the CEO is satisfied that the original ticket has been lost, damaged or destroyed; and

+(ii) the ticket holder pays a replacement fee of $20.00.

 (6) The CEO may issue a replacement recreational skipper’s ticket at any other time if the CEO considers it appropriate.